How to Count Lines of Code in Bitbucket to Decide what SonarQube License You Need

 report_writer.writerow([project_key, get_total_loc(project_key)])

 To make this script work, you’ll need to install the requests in advance, the csv and sys modules are available in Python out of the box.
-You need to pass three arguments to the script when executed: the URL of your Bitbucket, login, password.
+You need to pass three arguments to the script when executed: the URL of your Bitbucket, login, and password.
 Here’s an example:

 py script.py https://bitbucket.your-company-name.com login password